 - Vitamin C promotes apoptosis and stops the cancer cell cycle in oral squamous cell carcinoma.27

 Always consult your veterinarian before adding a supplement.
-They will make sure that it is a good fit for your dog and won’t interfere with any of her other medications or treatments.
+They will ensure that it is a good fit for your dog and won’t interfere with her other medications or treatments.

 There are more articles about supplements that might be supportive in general in our supplement section.